-- 1. The faculty reserves the right to remove from the clinical area any student who, in the faculty member's professional judgment, places the client in physical or emotional jeopardy or requires an inordinate level of supervision to ensure patient safety. - 2.
+- 1. The faculty reserves the right to remove from the clinical area any student who, in the faculty member's professional judgment, places the client in physical or emotional jeopardy or requires an inordinate level of supervision to ensure patient safety. - If an instructor intervenes and an error is prevented, this still constitutes a student error and/or safety concern. - 2.
 Patterns of behavior deemed unsafe, as determined by the professional judgment of faculty, may result in academic failure of the course without opportunity for reinstatement. - 3.
 Safety violations will result in ineligibility for reinstatement.